spjy/jotted-topics/electromagnetism.md

 # Coulomb's Law

 Coulomb's law quantifies the relationship between two electrically charged particles.
+It is useful for finding the electric field due to **point charges**.

 ### Magnitude of Force